ipfs/js-ipfs/examples/circuit-relaying/README.md

 ##### Setting up a `js-ipfs` node

-We need to go through similar steps to enable circuit relay in `jsipfs`, however the config options are slightly different right now -  that should change once this feature is not marked as experimental, but for now we have to deal with two different sets of options.
+We need to go through similar steps to enable circuit relay in `jsipfs`.
+However, the config options are slightly different — that should change once this feature is not marked as experimental, but for now we have to deal with two different sets of options.

 Just as we did with `go-ipfs`, go ahead and edit `js-ipfs` config file located under `~/.jsipfs/config`.
-Lets add the following config:
+Let's add the following config:

-(Note that the "EXPERIMENTAL" section might be missing from the config file, in that case, just go ahead and add it)
+(Note that the "EXPERIMENTAL" section might be missing from the config file.
+In that case, just go ahead and add it)

 ```js
   "EXPERIMENTAL": {